Configuring Plug-in on Linux or Unix

 Enter backup server port number: 10006

 - Specify credentials to authenticate against the Veeam Backup & Replication server.
-The account must have the local Administrator permissions on the Veeam Backup & Replication server.

 Enter username: serv17\administrator